orionw/al-folio/_posts/2024-05-20-reviewing.md

 |    Europe          | 5.3  |
 |    North America          | 5.7  |

-North American affiliates review the most on average, followed by Europe affiliates, and then Asian affiliates last.
+North American affiliates review the most on average, followed by Europe affiliates, and then Asian affiliates last. ⚠️ Reminder, these are based on regional affiliation and not ethnicity.

 | Seniority       | Average Reviews |
 |------------|-------:|